xabierlegasa/dam18technologycrashcourse/unit1/2018-11-10/assignments/assignment_decision_making/readme.md

 =IF(A14+B14<>C14, 1, )
 ```

-Print also percentage of corrupted rows
+I've printed the percentage of corrupted rows

 ![error percentage](screenshoot_6.png)

-Here we have an example of a corrupted row, where correct plus error does not match users
+Here we have an example of a corrupted row, where correct queries and error queries do not match number of users
 ```
 {
          "queries":{